tsundoku/tsundoku.github.io/README.md

 A - I do support the [Surfrider Foundation](https://www.surfrider.org/), they just clean up beaches and the ocean, no funny stuff

 Q - *C# vs. Java vs. PHP*
-A - easy, the one that will still be popular next year
+A - easy, the one that the will have the widest commercial usage for the longest period of time
 A - and any of them are better than being stuck on a SQL project

 Q - *vi vs. Emacs*